Friar

 A friar is a member of one of the mendicant orders in the Catholic Church.
 There are also friars outside of the Catholic Church, such as within the Evangelical-Lutheran Churches and Anglican Communion.
 The term, first used in the 12th or 13th century, distinguishes the mendicants' itinerant apostolic character, exercised broadly under the jurisdiction of a superior general, from the older monastic orders' allegiance to a single monastery formalized by their vow of stability.
 A friar may be in holy orders or be a non-ordained brother.
 The most significant orders of friars are the Dominicans, Franciscans, Augustinians, and Carmelites.

 Definition

-Friars are different from monks in that they are called to the great evangelical counsels (vows of poverty, chastity, and obedience) in service to society, rather than through cloistered asceticism and devotion.
+Friars are different from monks in that they are called to the great evangelical counsels (vows of poverty, chastity, and obedience) in service to society, rather than through asceticism and devotion in a cloister.
 Whereas monks live in a self-sufficient community, friars work among laypeople and are supported by donations or other charitable support.
 Monks or nuns make their vows and commit to a particular community in a particular place.
 Friars commit to a community spread across a wider geographical area known as a province and so they will typically move around, spending time in different houses of the community within their province.